Version 2.1 (July 2013)

 8.1.2 Other committees and groups will be formed as necessary to support the goals of the REN-ISAC and of the membership.

-8.2.2 The EAG is composed of approximately five to seven members and one or more liaisons appointed by the REN-ISAC Executive Director.
-EAG members will be individuals who are broadly versed in information technology legal, policy, and general security issues and concerns.
-Not more than one sitting EAG member will be from an individual organization.
-Chief Information or Technology Officers, university lawyers, and senior IT policy security officers are likely candidates.
+8.2.2 The Steering Committee is composed of approximately fifteen members and one or more liaisons appointed by the REN-ISAC Executive Director.
+Not more than one elected Steering Committee member will be from an individual organization.

 8.3 Technical Advisory Group (TAG)